jbudynek/teaching-03-template/README.md

 # Practicing packaging, containerization and monitoring

 This file is a step by step tutorial to practice basics of app packaging, containerization and monitoring.
+See working example at: https://github.com/jbudynek/teaching2022-3-working-example

 ## Core app and FastAPI
 - prepare your virtual environment